FavioJasso/TrainStation/README.md

 # TrainStation
 This is a project done as apart of the County College of Morris' Data Structures and Algorithms CMP-233 course.
 The objective of this course is to show off the data structures of Stack and Queues in Java.

-The client file is in (FavioStation.java)
+The client file is in (FavioStation.java).

 <h2> Description </h2>